COVID-19 cases in Georgia nearing last winter’s peak

 Del Rio said while vaccines are the best defense against COVID-19, including the delta variant, people still need to wear masks, practice social distancing and wash their hands frequently.

 “People are very tired.
-I understand that,” he said.
+I understand that,” Del Rio said.
 “We all want this to be over.
-[But] it’s not going to be over when we want.”
+(But) it’s not going to be over when we want.”

-Georgia passed the 1 million mark in cases of coronavirus last week (week of Aug.
-15) and was up to 1,056,788 cases as of Thursday, Aug.
-26, afternoon.
+Georgia passed the 1 million mark in cases of coronavirus the week of Aug.
+15 and was up to 1,056,788 cases as of Thursday afternoon.
 The virus has hospitalized 71,862 Georgians and resulted in 22,492 confirmed or probable deaths.